thiyagucom/thiyagucom.github.io/_pages/home.md

 ---
 {% include feature_row id="feature_row4" type="center" %}

 Hello There!
 Welcome to my tech blog!
 This is a collection of my technological experiences, presented in the form of helpful guides and insightful tips
+{: .text-center}

 ## About Me
 {: .text-center}